meshtastic/meshtastic/docs/developers/publish.md

 * * git commit -m "updating proto submodule to latest"
 * run bin/regen-protos.sh
 * edit version.properties to set release version
-* commit and push (or merge) to root of repo - this should cause github to start a release build (see the CI actions)
+* commit and push (or merge) to root of repo - this should cause GitHub to start a release build (see the CI actions)
 * edit the draft release text and click publish

 ### Update Protobufs